iamkirankumaryadav/SQL/README.md

 -- DROP old table:
 DROP * FROM OldTable;

--- INSERT into old table from new table:
+-- INSERT into an old table from the new table:
 INSERT INTO OldTable
 SELECT * FROM NewTable;